Science-Fair-with-the-cools/EcoTraQ/README.md

 # EcoTraQ
-EcoTraQ is a carbon footprint calculator to help users realize how their everyday decisions can effect the climate and to provide steps in order to fix these habbits.
+EcoTraQ is a carbon footprint calculator that helps users realize how their everyday decisions can affect the climate and provides steps in order to fix these habits.

 Devoped by Science Fair with the cools...